-As demonstrated in the above table, Operational EBITDA represents the earnings (loss) from operations excluding the provision for income taxes; nonservice cost components of pension and other postemployment benefits ("OPEB") income; depreciation and amortization expense; restructuring costs and other; stock-based compensation expense; consulting and other costs; idle costs; interest expense, other operating income, net and other (charges) income, net.
+As demonstrated in the above table, Operational EBITDA represents the earnings from operations excluding the provision for income taxes; non-service cost components of pension and other postemployment benefits ("OPEB") income; depreciation and amortization expense; restructuring costs and other; stock-based compensation expense; consulting and other costs; idle costs; interest expense, loss on extinguishment of debt and other (charges) income, net.

-Kodak's segments are measured using Operational EBITDA both before and after allocation of corporate selling, general and administrative expenses ("SG&A").
-The segment earnings measure reported is after allocation of corporate SG&A as this most closely aligns with U.S. GAAP.
+Kodak's segments are measured using Operational EBITDA both before and after allocation of corporate SG&A. The segment earnings measure reported is after allocation of corporate SG&A as this most closely aligns with U.S. GAAP.
 Research and Development activities not directly related to the other segments are reported within the Advanced Materials and Chemicals segment.

-NOTE 18: BUSINESS COMBINATION
+NOTE 19: BUSINESS COMBINATION